 About Alio Gold

-Alio Gold is a growth-oriented gold mining company, focused on exploration, development and production in Mexico and the USA.
+Alio Gold is a gold mining company, focused on production, exploration and development of gold mining projects in Mexico and the USA.
 Its principal assets include its 100%-owned and operating San Francisco Mine in Sonora, Mexico, its 100%-owned and operating Florida Canyon Mine in Nevada, USA and its 100%-owned development stage Ana Paula Project in Guerrero, Mexico.
 The Company also has a portfolio of other exploration properties located in Mexico and the USA.

-The Company has adopted an all-in sustaining cost per ounce on a by-product basis performance measure which is calculated based on the guidance note issued by the World Gold Council.
+The Company has adopted an all-in sustaining cost per ounce on a by-product basis performance measure which is calculated in accordance with the guidance note issued by the World Gold Council.
 Management uses this information as an additional measure to evaluate the Company’s performance and ability to generate cash.

 All-in sustaining costs on a by-product basis include total production cash costs, corporate and administrative expenses, sustaining capital expenditures and accretion for site reclamation and closure costs.
-These reclamation and closure costs represent the gradual unwinding of the discounted liability to rehabilitate the area around the mine at the end of the mine life.
+These reclamation and closure costs represent the gradual unwinding of the discounted liability to rehabilitate the area around San Francisco and Florida Canyon at the end of their mine lives.
 The Company believes this measure to be representative of the total costs associated with producing gold; however, this performance measure has no standardized meaning.
 As such, there are likely to be differences in the method of computation when compared to similar measures presented by other issuers.